Moving On Up: M People founder livid song was used by PM

 "No-one said to them 'Tony Blair and new Labour used that song all the time'... or 'Mike is really vociferous on Twitter and social media about being an anti-Tory'," he said.

-He said if Ms Truss had "bothered to read the lyrics, it's hardly suitable".
+He said if Ms Truss had "bothered to read the lyrics, it's hardly suitable" as it refers to taking a "sip from the devil's cup".

 "I don't think they think in any depth."